megaease/easeagent/README.md

 }
 ```

-And then you just put the configuration in a YAML file, eg:
+And then you just append the configuration to the YAML file named [easeagent.yml][yml]:

 ```yml
 jdbc: